Interplay of network structure and talent configuration on wealth dynamics: Additional Information

-We here mention that the equilibrium normalized capital distribution in the TvL model follows $\rho_{eq}(c)=Ac^{-1}+Bc^{-2}$, where $A$ and $B$ are constants, which is as a solution of the Fokker-Planck equation.
-Figure~\ref{fig-S2} shows that simulation results guarantees $B=0$: (a) for both cases of $T_i=0.6$ that is the same as the GBM, and (b) for $T_i\sim\mathcal{N}(0.6,0.1^2)$ that is the same as the TvL model.
-These two distribution are the same as $\rho_{eq}(c)\sim c^{-\gamma}$ with $\gamma=1$.
-This means that talent heterogeneity does not affect the equilibrium normalized capital distribution in the TvL model.
+We mention that the equilibrium normalized capital distribution in the TvL model is $\rho_{eq}(c)=Ac^{-1}+Bc^{-2}$, where $A$ and $B$ are constants, which is as a solution of the Fokker-Planck equation.
+Fig.~\ref{fig-S2} shows that simulation results guarantees $B=0$: for both cases of (a) GBM and (b) the TvL model where $T_i=0.6$ for (a) and $T_i\sim\mathcal{N}(0.6,0.1^2)$ for (b).
+These two distribution are the same as $\rho_{eq}(c)\sim c^{-\gamma}$ with $\gamma=1$ even though talent distribution are different.
+This means that talent heterogeneity $\sigma$ does not change $\rho_{eq}(c)$ and $\gamma$ in the TvL model.